 Which brings us to retention: keeping hold of millennials is a different ballgame.
 Companies need to retain their younger employees more than ever because they tend to be more capable than their seniors when it comes to things like digital aptitude and social media presence.
 At the same time, this tech-savvy generation can be quite impatient: where previous generations preferred to stay in long-term positions, millennials are more ready to resign from roles they find unfulfilling.

 Companies should value feedback, then, as the ultimate tool for both winning over their millennial employees and understanding them.
 Rather than waiting for millennials to ask, managers and HR departments need to be proactive in giving continuous, regular feedback.
-And the good news is, it’s not just millennials who will benefit: check out our feedback eBook to find out more about the company-wide advantages of great feedback culture.
+And the good news is, it’s not just millennials who will benefit: Here are the other benefits of a great feedback culture.

 ⭐️ Want to build a culture of continuous feedback at your company? 👏